University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Assignments/Assignment6.md

 # Assignment 6 [*30 marks*] Due Friday 7th November 2025

+## Note that failure to include the coversheet in the R markdown document will incur a 5 mark penalty.

 ## Assignment overview [*4 marks for general format*]

 This assignment is based on the Local version control and GitHub repository practicals.